-A direct consequence of these drivers into the eco-innovation process was the value proposition been developed gradually, in line with previous findings [38], [89], the network had a tendency to try and discard different combinations of technologies.
+A direct consequence of these drivers into the eco-innovation process was that the value proposition has been developed gradually, in line with previous findings [38], [89], and that the network had a tendency to try and discard different combinations of technologies.
 Each partner tried to span the boundaries of each organization’s original business model in order to create a joint value proposition: “green retrofit”.
-As seen from this case’s quotes from the marine equipment suppliers, their individual business model was quite narrow to sell a given equipment/ service and expect a payment in exchange.
-For this reason, the network coordination tried to collect quotes from the different participants in order to prepare a budget, which was used in project applications or in the communication with the end-user.
-While extant research has sketched the importance of doing this transition from individualized value creation/ capture, complex project as ship retrofit pose particular constraints.
-Although the focus of this research was not to analyze these constraints in details, in Section 4.3 we pinpointed some institutional constraints faced by the network as regulatory or cultural.
-Previous research highlights these constraints in the context of complex projects and relates them to the issue of path dependency, which means that a business ecosystem finds it difficult to reach a proposition that challenges the existing regime –including market structures, infrastructure or contracts among actors [90].
-While this story-line could also be meaningful to explain why many of the green retrofit package’s different combinations of technologies were discarded over time, we perceive that issues of actors practices [14] are more meaningful to explain institutional constraints in the context of value-networks.
-We explained these practices as actors’ performances, actions, resource-exchange over time.
+As seen from this case’s quotes from the marine equipment suppliers, their individual business models were quite narrow to sell given equipment/ services and expect a payment in exchange.
+For this reason, the network coordination tried to collect quotes from the different participants in order to prepare a budget, which was used in project applications or in communication with the end-user.
+While extant research has sketched the importance of completing this transition from an individualized value creation/ capture, complex projects like ship retrofits pose particular constraints.
+Although the focus of this research was not to analyze these constraints in detail, in Section 4.3 we pinpointed some institutional constraints faced by the network as regulatory or cultural.
+Previous research highlights these constraints in the context of complex projects and relates them to the issue of path dependency, which means that a business ecosystem finds it difficult to reach a proposition that challenges the existing regime –including market structures, infrastructure, or contracts among actors [90].
+While this narrative could also be meaningful to explain why many of the green retrofit package’s different combinations of technologies were discarded over time, we perceive that issues of actors’ practices [14] are more meaningful to explain institutional constraints in the context of value-networks.
+We explained these practices as actors’ performances, actions, and resource-exchanges over time.

-The case study findings allow us to propose a framework which purpose is help networks of firms to direct their eco-innovation processes when influenced by regulatory, market or technological evolution.
-The framework suggests that supply networks can deliver product and service eco-innovations by a three tier process of i) end-user involvement in the value-creation network, ii) value creation in collaborative networks and iii) delivering value propositions.
+The case study findings allow us to propose a framework whose purpose is to help networks of firms direct their eco-innovation processes when influenced by regulatory, market, or technological evolution.
+The framework suggests that supply networks can deliver products and service eco-innovations by a three tier process of i) end-user involvement in the value-creation network, ii) value creation in collaborative networks, and iii) delivering value propositions.
 The result of these three elements is the consolidation of a value-creating network integrated with suppliers and end-users.
-The value network will generate environmental products and service offerings to the maritime industry while improving the overall cluster competences and collaboration for maritime eco-innovations (Figure 4).
+The value network will generate environmental products and service offerings to the maritime industry while improving the overall cluster competencies and collaboration for maritime eco-innovations (Figure 4).

 Figure 4 Conceptual Framework: explaining value creation through eco-innovation

 The first part of the framework deals with end-user involvement in the value creation process.
-End-users influence the type of competences and outcomes developed within the value network [15], [68].
-In the context of this case study, the end-user was a shipping company which either own or manages a fleet of ships, and demands eco-innovations characterized by incremental modifications of existing technologies.
-The model proposes three interacting drivers that motivate these end-users to become involved along with their supply networks in the development of eco-innovations, and thus co-create value: regulatory push, market pull, technology push and business internal aspects.
+End-users influence the type of competencies and outcomes developed within the value network [15], [68].
+In the context of this case study, the end-user was a shipping company which either owned or managed a fleet of ships, and demanded eco-innovations characterized by incremental modifications of existing technologies.
+The model proposes three interacting drivers that motivate these end-users to become involved, along with their supply networks, in the development of eco-innovations, and thus co-create value: regulatory push, market pull, technology push, and internal business aspects.